formeroosid/Cinnepihillia/README.md

 ## Overview

 Cinnephillia focuses on local media workflows, including FFmpeg-driven transcoding, branch-based development, and a structure intended to grow into a maintainable application for home-theater media management.
-The sections below are written to give the repository a solid public-facing starting point and can be refined as commands, modules, and deployment steps stabilize.

 ## Features